airborne-commando/OPSEC-OSINT-Tools/markdown/opsec.md

 [^16]: The Linux Kernel Archives.
 (2025, May 17). tmpfs(5) - a virtual memory filesystem.
 Linux man-pages. https://man7.org/linux/man-pages/man5/tmpfs.5.html

 [^17]: ArchWiki.
 (2025, September 28). tmpfs. https://wiki.archlinux.org/title/Tmpfs

+[^18]: Borisov, N., Goldberg, I., & Brewer, E. (2004). *Off-the-Record Communication, or, Why Not To Use PGP*.
+WPES '04: Proceedings of the 2004 ACM workshop on Privacy in the electronic society (pp. 1-5).
+Association for Computing Machinery.